pocco81/koy/docs/specs.md

 #### Specifying/Converting Data Types

-Data types can be specified using two exclamation marks (`!!`).
+Data types can be specified using two exclamation marks (`!!`) and then the desired type before the `value`.
 It will convert the incoming value if needed:

 ```
 num1: !!int 1.0		// converted to 1